Anomalous Hall effect in ultraclean electronic channels: Discussion

-for moderate fields, Eq.~\eqref{modBee}.
-Figure~\ref{fig:VH}(d-f) shows the Hall voltage distribution across the channel for the hydrodynamic regime and moderate magnetic fields (in the weak field regime $V_H(x) \propto x$ as in the ballistic regime).
-In our calculation we assumed that $ll_{ee} \ll w^{2}$ (cf. Ref.~\cite{Glazov_2021b}), in this case the side-jump and the skew scattering contributions have a nonlinear coordinate dependence.
+in case of moderate magnetic fields \eqref{modBee}.
+In case of low magnetic fields \eqref{V:H:hydro low} and $U_v = U_c$, only the single impurity third order skew scattering contribution remains as we discussed previously in for the ballistic regime \eqref{AHE:ball:res}.} Figure~\ref{fig:VH}(d-f) shows the Hall voltage distribution across the channel for the hydrodynamic regime and moderate magnetic fields (in the weak field regime $V_H(x) \propto x$ as in the ballistic regime).
+In our calculation we assumed that $ll_{ee} \ll w^{2}$ (cf. Ref.~\cite{Glazov_2021b}), in this case the skew scattering contribution has a nonlinear coordinate dependence.

 Similarly to the ballistic regime, in the hydrodynamic regime the anomalous Hall field has a smallness $\propto (\varepsilon_F/E_g)^2$ since it requires the spin-orbit interaction.
 In case of low magnetic field the side-jump and skew scattering contributions also have smallness $\propto l_{ee}/l$, for the moderate fields where $|g\mu_B B| \gg T$ this smallness is absent.